 Completely fill the mold with crushed ice.
 An ideal size for the ice pieces is about 3/4 inch chunks.
 The ice will create holes in the candle as the wax sets, so the pieces should not be too big.

-Step 7 - Measure & add dye
+Step 7 (using dye blocks)

-(using liquid dye) If using liquid dyes, just add the desired amount of drops.
+If using liquid dyes, just add the desired amount of drops.
 Since you can not remove dye once it has been added, it should be added sparingly, especially if you are trying to achieve a light color.
 You can always add a little more if it is not dark enough.
 After adding the desired amount, stir the mixture until it is blended thoroughly.

 When you look at the liquid wax, it will usually look much darker than when it has completely cooled.
 To test the color, you can drip a small amount of wax onto a paper plate or paper towel.
-Make sure not to drip the hot wax on your hands.
+(Make sure not to drip the hot wax on your hands).
 Allow it to harden, and you will be able to see a more accurate representation of the color.
 You can then add more dye if desired.

 Slowly pour the wax into the mold.
 When pouring, slowly move the pouring pot around so you are not pouring in the same spot constantly.